ReyMArias/A03/README.md

-Directions on how to use GitHub and GitBash
+Directions on how to use GitHub, GitBash, and WebStorm

 Step 1: Signup for GitHub using this link https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home.
 GitHub will then lead you through the process of creating an account.